fillobissi/Urbanalize/README.md

 ## Acknowledgements
 Urbanalize heavily relies on the following libraries:

-- osmnx: A Python package that simplifies the acquisition and analysis of street networks and other geospatial data from OpenStreetMap.
+- `osmnx`: A Python package that simplifies the acquisition and analysis of street networks and other geospatial data from OpenStreetMap.
-- requests: A simple and elegant HTTP library for Python, used for querying the Overpass API to retrieve geospatial data.
+- `requests`: A simple and elegant HTTP library for Python, used for querying the Overpass API to retrieve geospatial data.
 I extend special thanks to the developers of these libraries for making tools like Urbanalize possible.